 A hearty dish from Nunavut in the far North, the staple ‘food of the land’ is a true wild meat.
 Caribou is a species of migratory deer, native to sub-Arctic regions, and the indigenous peoples of the north have depended on the Caribou for food, clothing, shelter, and transportation for thousands of years.

 Caribou stew is a slow-cooked stew, similar to boeuf bourguignon in its ingredients.
-It is a hearty dish of caribou meat, potatoes, carrots, root winter vegetables, tomato paste, bay leaves and thyme, and of course, red wine.
+It is a hearty dish of caribou meat, potatoes, carrots, root winter vegetables, tomato paste, bay leaves, thyme, and of course, red wine.

 Folk tales say in colonial times Caribou blood was mixed with alcohol and drunk by hunters and loggers to counter the cold weather.
 We, however, should probably stick with a malty ale or red wine!